 Why might probiotic foods like sauerkraut help with PTSD?

 Probiotics are linked with improved mood, reduced anxiety symptoms, and reduced psychological stress.
-Fermented foods help also affect and improve the processing of emotions in some clinical work.
+Fermented foods also affect and improve the processing of emotions in some clinical work.

 Tip: While we don’t know for sure if sauerkraut specifically helps with PTSD, adding some to your daily routine won’t hurt and might help.